tier2-reproducibility/reproducibility/README.md

        - 3: Artifact Replicated Badge
        - 4: Artifact Available Badge
 3. ***full*** folder: contains merged rows from data in ***evaluation*** folder for executing Coxcomb graphs.
-4. ***tier1.csv:*** This file contains USENIX (Tier 1 Security Conferences) data from previous work required to visualize Figure 6 in our paper.
+4. ***tier1.csv:*** This file contains USENIX Security (Tier 1 Security Conferences) data from previous work required to visualize Figure 6 in our paper.
 ## Scripts
 Scripts used for analyses and figures are located in the ***scripts*** folder.
 To reproduce our figures, please run all cells in order after satisfying all dependency requirements listed below.
 All scripts for creating figures use ***Python 3.9.13*** and require changing the file/folder paths (Areas where file *PATH* must be changed/added are written in **bold** or commented within each script):
 1. *figures_4_and_6.ipynb:* This Jupyter Notebook script contains the codes to reproduce Figure 4 and Figure 6 in the paper.
-   - The following packages are used run this code:
+   - The following packages are used to run this code:
      ```
      matplotlib==3.5.2
      numpy==1.23.5